BrightChamps Logo

 Problem 5

-Find the cofactor matrix of the matrix
+Find the cofactor matrix of the given 3 by 3 matrix

 Ray, the Boy Character from BrightChamps Saying "Let’s Begin"